friendsofstrandseq/ashleys-qc/README.md

 ## Prediction
 Predict the class probabilities for new cells based on pre-trained models or based on customized models. <br>
-The default model trained with support vector classification should identify low-quality cells of new data with high confidence. <br>
+The default model trained with support vector classification should identify low-quality cells of new data with high confidence.
-Detailed information about the output interpretation can be found [here](Output.md) Example usage for prediction based on this pretrained model:
+Detailed information about the output interpretation can be found [here](Output.md).

+Example usage for prediction based on this pretrained model:
 ``` python
 ./bin/ashleys.py predict -p [feature_table.tsv] -o [output_folder] -m models/svc_default.pkl